-- Co-leading the legal team representing the State of New Mexico in its litigation against Visa and MasterCard, including directing case strategy, working with experts, and serving as primary mediation counsel.
+- Co-leading the legal team representing the State of New Mexico in its litigation against Visa and MasterCard, working with and reporting to the State in directing case strategy, working with experts, and serving as primary mediation counsel.

 - Co-Lead Counsel and trial team member representing the City of Farmington Hills pension fund in its litigation relating to Wells Fargo’s securities lending program: $62.5 million settlement reached two days prior to trial was set to begin.

 - Interim Co-Lead Counsel in an action pending in the District of Minnesota against fiduciaries of U.S. Bancorp Pension Plan for violations of ERISA.